Redei reciprocity, governing fields, and negative Pell: Governing fields

-for the field governing the 4-rank of $C(dp)$.
-Suppose $p$ and $p'$ are primes that are unramified in $\Omega_{4,d}$ with the same Frobenius conjugacy class in $\Gal(\Omega_{4,d}/\Que)$.
-Then the R\'edei matrices $R_4$ and $R'_4$ for $C(dp)$ and $C(dp')$ as given in \eqref{eqn:R4entries} coincide, and this implies that the 8-rank maps in \eqref{eqn:R8} can be described by matrices $R_8$ and $R'_8$ for $C(dp)$ and $C(dp')$ with entries given by \eqref{eqn:R8entries} that may be compared `entry-wise'.
-In other words, for every entry in $R_8$ corresponding to the R\'edei symbol $[d_1, d_2, m]$ in Definition \ref{def:redeisym}, with $d_1d_2\in\{dp, 4dp\}$ a decomposition of the second kind and $m|dp$ the norm of an integral ideal $\gothm$ with $[\gothm]\in C(dp)[2]\cap C(dp)^2$, we have a corresponding R\'edei symbol $[d'_1, d'_2, m']$ in which the arguments are obtained by replacing prime factors $p$ dividing the entries by $p'$.
+Now suppose $p$ and $p'$ are primes that are unramified in $\Omega_{4,d}$ and have the same Artin symbol in $\Gal(\Omega_{4,d}/\Que)$.
+Then the R\'edei matrices $R_4$ and $R'_4$ for $C(dp)$ and $C(dp')$ as given in \eqref{eqn:R4entries} \emph{coincide} if the primes in $dp$ and $dp'$ are numbered in the obvious compatible way.
+This implies that the 8-rank maps in \eqref{eqn:R8} can be described by matrices $R_8$ and $R'_8$ for $C(dp)$ and $C(dp')$ with entries given by \eqref{eqn:R8entries} that may be compared `entry-wise'.
+In other words, every entry $[d_1, d_2, m]$ from Definition \ref{def:redeisym} in the matrix $R_8$ for $D=d_1d_2\in\{dp, 4dp\}$ corresponds to a R\'edei symbol $[d'_1, d'_2, m']$ for $R_8'$ in which the arguments are obtained by replacing every prime factor $p$ in the entries of $[d_1, d_2, m]$ by the factor $p'$.